mrenrich84/CV/README.md

 #### Curious and fast learner
 I am a curious person very happy to vary and explore in normal life and this reflects in my programming experience.
 Years before this course, for fun, I had given myself some tasks and learned how to accomplish them in Linux, Perl, Python or VBA, i.e..
+While owning the restaurant, I had a grasp of R and a good dive in Google Docs platform.

 This pleasure in changings developed an ability in me to quickly learn new tools and the way they work.

 #### Creative and innovator
 I am a creative person that is always happy to walk new path and find new method to accomplish task.
 When I see a problem, I cannot stop my mind in pitching solutions and try some of them.
-One of the reason I started coding was to automatise tasks, at work or in my private life.
+One of the reason I started coding was to automatize tasks, at work or in my private life.

+One of my mission as manager has been to increase production level and profitability while simplify my employers life and enhance customer experience.

 #### Enthusiastic and passionated
 I can be very passionated at the task I have been given, striving to deliver my best product.